MnasNet: Platform-Aware Neural Architecture Search for Mobile: Results

 \subsection{COCO Object Detection Performance}

-For COCO object detection \cite{coco14}, we pick the same MnasNet models in Table \ref{tab:imagenet} and use them as the feature extractor for SSDLite, a modified resource-efficient version of SSD \cite{mobilenetv218}.
-As recommended by \cite{mobilenetv218}, we only compare our models with other SSD or YOLO detectors since our focus is on mobile devices with limited on-device computational resources.
+For COCO object detection \cite{coco14}, we pick the MnasNet models in Table \ref{tab:nose} and use them as the feature extractor for SSDLite, a modified resource-efficient version of SSD \cite{mobilenetv218}.
+Similar to \cite{mobilenetv218}, we compare our models with other mobile-size SSD or YOLO models.

 Table \ref{tab:ssd} shows the performance of our MnasNet models on COCO.
-Results for YOLO and SSD are from \cite{yolo17}, while results for MobileNet are from \cite{mobilenetv218}.
-We train our MnasNet models on COCO trainval35k and evaluate them on test-dev2017 by submitting the results to COCO server.
-As shown in the table, our approach improves both the inference latency and the mAP quality (COCO challenge metrics) over MobileNet V1 and V2.
-For comparison, our slightly larger MnasNet-92 achieves comparable mAP quality (22.9 vs 23.2) as SSD300 \cite{ssd16} with \textbf{$\mathbf{7\times}$ fewer} parameters and \textbf{$\mathbf{35\times}$ fewer} multiply-add computations.
+Results for YOLO and SSD are from \cite{yolo17}, while results for MobileNets are from \cite{mobilenetv218}.
+We train our models on COCO trainval35k and evaluate them on test-dev2017 by submitting the results to COCO server.
+As shown in the table, our approach significantly improve the accuracy over MobileNet V1 and V2.
+Compare to the standard SSD300 detector \cite{ssd16}, our MnasNet model achieves comparable mAP quality (23.0 vs 23.2) as SSD300 with \textbf{$\mathbf{7.4\times}$ fewer} parameters and \textbf{$\mathbf{42\times}$ fewer} multiply-adds.